 In the United States, our Recorded Music operations are conducted principally through our major record labels-Warner Bros.
 Records and Atlantic Records.
-Our Recorded Music operations also include Rhino, a division that specializes in marketing our music catalog through compilations and reissuances of previously released music and video titles.
-We also conduct our Recorded Music operations through a collection of additional record labels, including, Asylum, Big Beat, Canvasback, East West, Elektra, Erato, FFRR, Fueled by Ramen, Nonesuch, Parlophone, Reprise, Roadrunner, Sire, Spinnin', Warner Classics and Warner Music Nashville.
+In October 2018, we launched Elektra Music Group in the United States as a standalone label group, which comprises the Elektra, Fueled by Ramen and Roadrunner labels.
+Our Recorded Music operations also include Rhino, a division that specializes in marketing our music catalog through compilations, reissuances of previously released music and video titles and releasing previously unreleased material from our vault.
+We also conduct our Recorded Music operations through a collection of additional record labels including Asylum, Big Beat, Canvasback, East West, Erato, FFRR, Nonesuch, Parlophone, Reprise, Sire, Spinnin', Warner Classics and Warner Music Nashville.

-Outside the United States, our Recorded Music activities are conducted in more than 50 countries through various subsidiaries, affiliates and non-affiliated licensees.
+Outside the United States, our Recorded Music activities are conducted in more than 50 countries through various subsidiaries, affiliates and nonaffiliated licensees.
 Internationally, we engage in the same activities as in the United States: discovering and signing artists and distributing, marketing and selling their recorded music.
 In most cases, we also market and distribute the music of those artists for whom our domestic record labels have international rights.
 In certain smaller markets, we license the right to distribute our records to non-affiliated third-party record labels.
 Our international artist services operations include a network of concert promoters through which we provide resources to coordinate tours for our artists and other artists as well as management companies that guide artists with respect to their careers.

-Our Recorded Music distribution operations include Warner-Elektra-Atlantic Corporation ("WEA Corp."), which markets and sells music and video products to retailers and wholesale distributors; Alternative Distribution Alliance ("ADA"), which distributes the products of independent labels to retail and wholesale distributors; various distribution centers and ventures operated internationally.
+Our Recorded Music distribution operations include WEA Corp., which markets and sells music and video products to retailers and wholesale distributors; ADA, which distributes the products of independent labels to retail and wholesale distributors; and various distribution centers and ventures operated internationally.

-In addition to our Recorded Music products being sold in physical retail outlets, our Recorded Music products are also sold in physical form to online physical retailers such as Amazon.com, barnesandnoble.com and bestbuy.com and in digital form to an expanded universe of digital partners, including digital download services such as Apple's iTunes and Google Play, digital streaming services such as Amazon, Apple Music, Deezer, Napster, Soundcloud, Spotify and YouTube, and digital radio services such as iHeart Radio, Pandora and Sirius XM.
+In addition to our Recorded Music products being sold in physical retail outlets, our Recorded Music products are also sold in physical form to online physical retailers such as Amazon.com, barnesandnoble.com and bestbuy.com and in digital form to an expanded universe of digital partners, including digital streaming services such as Amazon, Apple, Deezer, Napster, SoundCloud, Spotify, Tencent and YouTube, digital radio services such as iHeart Radio, Pandora and Sirius XM and digital download services such as Apple's iTunes and Google Play.

-We have integrated the exploitation of digital content into all aspects of our business, including artist and repertoire ("A&R"), marketing, promotion and distribution.
+We have integrated the exploitation of digital content into all aspects of our business, including A&R, marketing, promotion and distribution.
 Our business development executives work closely with A&R departments to ensure that while music is being produced, digital assets are also created with all distribution channels in mind, including streaming services, social networking sites, online portals and music-centered destinations.
 We also work side-by-side with our online and mobile partners to test new concepts.
 We believe existing and new digital businesses will be a significant source of growth and will provide new opportunities to successfully monetize our assets and create new revenue streams.
 The proportion of digital revenues attributed to each distribution channel varies by region and proportions may change as the roll out of new technologies continues.
 As an owner of music content, we believe we are well positioned to take advantage of growth in digital distribution and emerging technologies to maximize the value of our assets.